Are you wondering what the best CMS for your business is?

-A headless CMS may be the best content management system for enterprise business.
+A headless CMS may be the best CMS platform for enterprise business.
 Websites with design requirements that differ from their content management requirements can also benefit from a headless CMS.

-For instance, when using a traditional CMS, your content is interwoven with design elements on a web page.
+For instance, when using a traditional CMS platform, your content is interwoven with design elements on a web page.
 It cannot be extracted or treated like a data input that can show up elsewhere.

 For organizations that want to be a part of the “intent of things” or that require dynamic functionality for the display of content, a headless CMS may be the way to go.
 Here are some top picks to consider.

 Used by over 40,000 developers and marketers, StoryBlok is a headless CMS that gives you the closest experience you’ll find to a drag-and-drop editor among such platforms.

 With StoryBlok, your whole team will be able to use the CMS with ease.
 StoryBlok’s unique visual editing tools and customizable blocks give a comparable experience to using a CMS like WordPress.